cskfan07/ankitportfolio/README.md

 A React and Firebase portfolio website with an admin dashboard, project showcase, certificates, skills, contact messages, feedback, and community notes approval flow.

+## Author and Usage

+Created and maintained by Ankit.

+If you copy, fork, modify, or share this project, please keep proper credit to Ankit and include the original license notice.
+Do not present this work as your own without attribution.

 ## Features

 - Responsive personal portfolio built with React and Vite